edwardtoday/MSc_dissertation/proposal/proposal.md

 =======
 (Innovative features, challenge, academic value and applicability of the project)

-Palmprint has been increasingly recognized as a unique and stable biometric characteristics for personal authentication.
+Palmprint has been increasingly recognized as unique and stable biometric characteristics for personal authentication.
 In the past decade, various methods based on two dimensional (2-D) palmprint have been studied in depth.
 The 2-D recognition techniques have proved to achieve high accuracy [2].

 In recent years, three dimensional (3-D) palmprint recognition devices emerge and are quite promising because of the additional depth information gathered.